Prem Chopra: Beginnings (1960–1967)

 In Simla, Chopra developed an interest in acting as he had begun to take part in many plays in his college days.
 Despite stiff opposition from his parents, he managed to go to Bombay to pursue his dream of acting in Bollywood films.
 In his initial days he stayed at guest houses in Colaba, Mumbai.
 He started visiting film studios to display his portfolio: The response was not encouraging.

 To survive in the fast life of Bombay, he took up a job with The Times of India while trying to gain a foothold in the film industry.
 He looked after circulation of the paper in Bengal, Orissa and Bihar and was required to tour 20 days a month.
 Chopra used to cut his touring time by calling the agents to come and meet him at the station so that he could quickly return.
 This way a tour that would normally take 20 days would get completed in 12, and he would spend the rest of the time going from one studio to the other.
 While travelling by the suburban train one day, a stranger accosted him and asked if he was interested in joining films.
 Chopra nodded in agreement and went with that stranger to Ranjit Studios where the producers of Chaudhary Karnail Singh were in search of a hero.
 Jagjit Sethi, a Punjabi producer, gave him a break as the hero of the established star Jabeen Jalil in Chaudhary Karnail Singh, a Punjabi film.
-His debut film was a Hindu-Muslim romantic love story set against the backdrop of Indo-Pak partition and it turned out to be a big hit.
+His debut film, it was a Hindu-Muslim romantic love story set against the backdrop of Indo-Pak partition which turned out to be a big hit.
 The film won National Film Award for Best Feature Film in Punjabi.
 He was paid Rs 2500 for his debut film.